I’ve been told that I won’t have time as a freshman to be in band and still make good grades. Is this true?

-We have members from every size high school, with diverse levels of ability including those with little or no experience.
-At this time about 75% of the band members are non-music majors.
+Members come from every size school, homeschool, international students, and more with diverse levels of ability and experience, including students from military traditions and those with no marching experience as all!.
 If you can play your instrument, we can teach you the rest.
 We use “corps” style marching which can be learned quickly and easily.
-There have been a few members of the band that have had no prior marching band experience and some that come from military marching band traditions who have adapted quite well to our system.
 We welcome anyone who wishes to participate.
 There is no need to feel intimidated!

 Is every weekend in the fall filled with activities?

 The band performs at home football games (usually 5).
 When possible we march in a local parade, and will perform in exhibition at high school marching contests.
 Several open weekends allow you plenty of time to go home and visit friends and family, for academics, social activities, and more!

 How can I become a member of the band?
 Are auditions necessary?

 There is no audition for marching band, with the exception of color guard members (to assess experience level), and percussionists (to place members on the correct instruments).
 Enroll in MPEI-301.01 (non-credit), MPEI-311.01 (1 hour credit) or MPEI 210.01 (1 hour P.E. credit).
 The non-credit option allows you to be a member and it not count towards block tuition.

 What if I’ve already registered and band is not on my schedule?